pegurnee/2016-01-542/projects/instructions/2_project/project_2.md

 project within the development will have points subtracted.
 (Note, this means that if you use a GUI, you should instantiate the GUI from the command line)

-Symbol Table information
+#### Required Symbol Table information
-1. For primitive variables:
+1. primitives:
-name
+  - name
-type
+  - type
-name and lexical level of declaring procedure (level 0 can be “global”)
+  - name and lexical level of declaring procedure (level 0 can be “global”)
-the line counter value where the variable was declared
+  - the line counter value where the variable was declared
-1. For function names:
+1. functions:
-name
+  - name
-each parameter’s name and type
+  - each parameter’s name and type
-number of parameters
+  - number of parameters
-return value type
+  - return value type
-the line counter value where the variable was declared
+  - the line counter value where the variable was declared
-1. For array variables:
+1. arrays:
-name
+  - name
-type
+  - type
-name and lexical level of declaring procedure
+  - name and lexical level of declaring procedure
-number of dimensions
+  - number of dimensions
-upper bound of each dimension
+  - upper bound of each dimension
-the line counter value where the variable was declared
+  - the line counter value where the variable was declared
-1. For pointers:
+1. pointers:
-name
+  - name
-type (of the dereferenced pointer)
+  - type (of the dereferenced pointer)
-name and lexical level of declaring procedure
+  - name and lexical level of declaring procedure
-the line counter value where the variable was declared
+  - the line counter value where the variable was declared

-Tests:
+#### Tests:
-- Use the C program p 257
+- Use the C program p257
 - I will produce a test program ASAP
 - You are responsible for exhaustively testing your code.

-Turn in
+#### Turn in
 - Hard copy of source code
 - Hard copy of test/execution results
 - I may ask for code walk thru and/or demo with on the fly modifications

-Grade based on
+#### Grade based on
 - Meeting specs
 - Code quality (elegance, readability)